-As we celebrate the freedoms already won, let’s celebrate as well our coming freedom from the tyranny of politics as usual and the yoke of corporate infotainment culture.
+As we celebrate the freedoms already won, let’s celebrate our coming freedom as well from the tyranny of politics as usual and the yoke of corporate infotainment culture.
 Let’s commit ourselves to becoming a nation of grown-ups, with an eye for accounting, a respect for complexity, and a well-developed sense of humor.
 It’s time for the emerging libertarian majority to make itself known.

 That’s libertarian with a small “l” – an ideal of personal freedom, not a political party.
 Parties serve their own ends, that’s one reason for the rebellion.
-We don’t necessarily need new parties, we just need to remind the ones we’ve got who’s boss.
+We don’t necessarily need new parties; we just need to remind the ones we’ve got who’s boss.

 I propose that the motto of this movement be the Thoreauvian chestnut, “That government is best which governs least.”
 Or maybe we should quote Douglas Adams: “We demand rigidly defined areas of doubt and uncertainty!”

 Whatever.
 The plan is to legalize almost everything and let adults be adults.

 Liberty is going to have to mean letting other people do things you don’t approve of.
 If you want to smoke dope and your neighbor wants to smoke cigarettes and the guy across the street wants to give a gun to his boyfriend as an engagement present before their lavish church wedding, nobody can be telling the others what they can and can’t do.
 Respect everyone’s privacy and maybe you’ll end up treating everyone with respect.

 A lot of energy is spent arguing about issues of personal choice, stuff the government really doesn’t need to be regulating.
 It benefits politicians and the media to keep re-fighting the culture wars, but it distracts them from more important things – which is one reason those fires are continually stoked.
 Without the covering enfilade from ideologues on all sides, it should be harder for our public servants to lie to us.